 Any financial contribution paid by the Council would be net of the cost of a TfWM network travel pass, as this is a reasonable expense for all adult learners.
-Any transport (e.g. specialist vehicle or minibus or bus or coach service) arranged by the Council which is deemed necessary will be provided free of charge.
+Any transport (for example specialist vehicle, minibus, bus, or coach service) arranged by the Council which is deemed necessary will be provided free of charge.